VoltageOS-dmXq/.github/profile/README.md

     @chaptsand – Rock-solid dmXq device & kernel trees.

-    Huge thanks to everyone who opens an issue, submits a PR, or lends a hand in chat—you power Voltage OS.
+Huge thanks to everyone who is and will contribute to this!